On the interplay between embedded graphs and delta-matroids: The Penrose and characteristic polynomials

-where $r(A)$ is the rank of the (cycle matroid of) spanning ribbon subgraph $(V,A)$, and $\gamma(A)$ is its Euler genus.
-Chun et al. established in~\cite{CMNR} that the $R(G)$ is delta-matroidal in the sense that it is determined by $D(G)$.
-In that paper the Bollob\'as--Riordan polynomial was extended to delta-matroids by
+where $r(A)$ and $\gamma(A)$ are as defined in Section~\ref{dbh}.
+Chun et al. established in~\cite{CMNR} that $R(G)$ is delta-matroidal in the sense that it is determined by $D(G)$ (this fact also follows from Traldi~\cite{Tr15trans}).
+For a delta-matroid $D$ and subset $A$ of its elements, let $D|A:= D\setminus A^c$.
+In~\cite{CMNR}, the Bollob\'as--Riordan polynomial was extended to delta-matroids by

 and it was shown that $R(G;x,y,z)=R(D(G);x,y,z)$, for each ribbon graph $G$.